Calcot Park: Course Open . No restrictions today Tom Jennings Course Manager

 Calcot Park is an undulating, traditional, parkland course rated in the top six golf clubs in Berkshire and is recognised as one of the best in the area.
 It was designed by Harry Colt in 1930 who also built, amongst others, Beaconsfield, Denham, Stoke Park, Sunningdale Old, Swinley Forest along with the East and West courses at Wentworth Club in Surrey.

 The 18-hole course, Par 70 and SSS 71, is 6,300 yards off the White Tees and is acknowledged as a demanding, yet fair test of golf.
-There are two par five's, both reachable in two by strong hitters and four excellent par three's, including the 7th, our signature hole, played across a lake to an elevated green.
-The 13th is played across a stream in a shallow valley to a contoured green.
+There are two par five's, both reachable in two for strong hitters, and four excellent par three's, including the signature 7th hole played across a lake to an elevated green.
+The course opens and closes with two very strong par fours.

 The practice areas include a large putting/chipping green, practice nets, and a 200-yard driving range.
 An alternative putting/chipping green is also available adjacent to the 10th tee, and there is a large short-game practice area on East Drive for members to enjoy.
 Calcot Park has an abundance of mature trees and shrubs, and the areas surrounding the course are home to a variety of wildlife including badgers, foxes, deer, and the ever present red kites circling above.

 Click the, hole numbers above for an overview of each hole which include playing tips in the fly-over videos.